 Ariocarpus is a genus of 8 species of succulent, subtropical plants of the Cactaceae family.
 The name comes from the ancient Greek “aria” (an oak type) and “carpos” (fruit) because of the resemblance of the fruit of the two genus in acorn form.
 Another possibility for the origin of the name is the work Scheidweiler did on the tree Sorbus aria at the time he described the genus Ariocarpus.
-He might have meant the fruits of Ariocarpus plants look like the fruits of the Sorbus aria.
+He might have meant the fruits look like the fruits of the Sorbus aria.
 Ariocarpus are endangered and quite rare in the wild.

 Click on the photo or the name of the succulent plant for which you wish to see further information.